wearep3r/backplane/README.md

 ## Advanced configuration

-**backplane** is only a thin wrapper around Traefik.
+**backplane** is only a thin wrapper around Traefik and Portainer.
 If you require more complex routing scenarios or have more complex service setups (e.g. multiple domains per container), simply use Traefik's label-based configuration.

 [Read more](https://doc.traefik.io/traefik/) in the docs.